 - 3 week session: 4 credits

-Office of the Registrar
+Office of the University Registrar

-Clarence M. Mitchell Jr. Building, 301-314-8240
+Clarence M. Mitchell, Jr. Building

 To attend classes at the University of Maryland, it is necessary to process an official registration.
-Specific registration dates and instructions are available on www.registrar.umd.edu.
+Specific registration dates and instructions are available on http://registrar.umd.edu.

 Newly admitted students are required to attend an orientation session (see Orientation Information).
 Advising and course registration are part of the orientation process.
 All newly admitted students must meet with an advisor prior to registration.
-Likewise, newly admitted freshmen and transfer students are required to provide proof of immunization for measles, rubella, mumps and tetanus/diphtheria.
+Likewise, all newly admitted students are required to provide proof of immunization for measles, rubella, mumps and tetanus/diphtheria.
 Additionally, Maryland law requires residence hall students to either provide proof of vaccination against meningococcal disease or seek an exemption from this requirement.

-Refer to policy for details: http://www.president.umd.edu/administration/policies/section-v-student-affairs/v-100h
+Refer to policy for details: V-1.00(H) University of Maryland, College Park Immunization Policy

-Registration information for Summer Term, Winter Term, Freshmen Connection, and Professional Programs may be found at www.oes.umd.edu.
+Registration information for Summer Term, Winter Term, Freshmen Connection, and Professional Programs may be found at http://oes.umd.edu.

 Failure to cancel registration will result in a financial obligation to the University of Maryland even if a student does not attend class.
-The University reserves the right to cancel registration for students who fail to meet their financial obligations.
+The university reserves the right to cancel registration for students who fail to meet their financial obligations.

 About the Schedule Adjustment Period